 The doctor’s prudence extended to having the tech hold Zani’s mouth closed while he tested her eyes for moisture.
 But Zani is very resilient about anything involving people, and a minute later she wagged her tail and tried to get the same tech to mess with her.

 The Ophthalmologist Visit

 But the day of the nose emergency was worse.
 We had seen the ER tech first to give an initial history of the nose problem.
 The tech was great and fell hard for Zani.
 She got a good look at Zani’s nose and asked good questions.
 Then the eye people came to get Zani.
 I went along.
 The tech put her on the table, took Zani’s chin in her hands, and Zani performed the evasive head whiparound.
 The ophthalmologist said, “Get a muzzle.”

 I haven’t muzzle-trained Zani.
-She is a low, low bite risk and she doesn’t have pica.
-And she generally hates garments and gear tight on her body.
+She is a low, low bite risk, and she doesn’t have pica.
+And she dislikes garments and gear tight on her body.

 They got out one of the little nylon mesh muzzles (not the basket type).
-Then I did speak up, pointing out Zani’s sore nose.
+Then I spoke up, pointing out Zani’s sore nose.
 But they went ahead, indeed carefully, and muzzled Zani for 30–40 seconds while they did the eye tests.
-She was whimpering by the end of it.
+She was whimpering by the end.
 And I couldn’t give her any damn treats afterward because ER hadn’t decided what to do about her nose yet.

 The news about her eye wasn’t good, and neither was my emotional state.
 The eye doctor talked about the option of eye surgery where they replace the tear duct.
 I couldn’t take it in and said I’d have to think about it.
 And her nose was still undiagnosed.